Islands on codim-2 branes in Gauss-Bonnet Gravity: Abstract

 \section{Abstract}

 We study the black hole information problem on codim-2 branes in Gauss-Bonnet gravity.
 Thanks to the island surface ending on the brane, the Page curve of eternal black holes can be recovered for all of the GB couplings within the causal constraints.
 Our results strongly support the universality of the island mechanism.
 Similar to Einstein's gravity, the HM surface can exist only in a finite time in GB gravity.
 Remarkably, for various parameters, the maximum times of HM surface are always larger than the Page times.
 As a result, the strange behavior of HM surfaces does not affect the Page curves for general GB gravity.
-Finally, we find that the Page time increases with the GB couplings and the brane tension.
+Finally, we establish the correlation between the Page time, GB couplings, and brane tension, revealing that the Page time increases with these factors.